Wholesaling real estate has been a significant investment strategy for years, and its relevance will grow in 2024.

 - According to a report by the National Association of Realtors, the average home seller in 2020 had lived in their home for 10 years before selling.
-This highlights the importance of staying top of mind with potential sellers over a long period of time.
+This highlights the importance of staying top of mind with potential sellers over a long period.

-Overall, these data points demonstrate the importance of a strong follow-up strategy for real estate investor wholesalers in generating leads, qualifying leads, closing deals, and staying top of mind with potential sellers over a long period of time.
-Consistent follow-up is key to maximizing the potential for revenue and growing a successful wholesaling business.
+Overall, these data points demonstrate the importance of a strong follow-up strategy.
+Consistent follow-up is key to maximizing the potential for revenue and growing a successful wholesale real estate business.

 3 Common Mistakes to Avoid in Wholesaling Real Estate

 As a beginner, mistakes are going to happen.
-The key is understanding what mistakes could be in store for you so you know how to avoid them and overcome them if you do find yourself in those situations.
+The key is understanding what mistakes could be in store so you know how to avoid them and overcome them if you find yourself in those situations.

 Overpricing Or Underpricing Properties

 Not understanding the deal, what your investors want, or what the market can support is a major mistake that beginners deal with regularly.

 If you put a property under contract, but it’s overpriced compared to the property’s fair market value, or there’s not enough money in the deal for your investors to turn a profit, you’ll have a hard time flipping the contract.

 On the other side of that equation, if you’re underpricing properties (and you can get contracts signed on them), you’re leaving a lot of money on the table.